eschaefer/website/content/blog/2024-02-29-bulk-update-photo-dates.md

 published: true
 ---

-I have tons of old digital photos with the correct date in the filename.
+I have a lot of old digital photos with the correct date in the filename.
 But that date doesn't match anymore with the file creation date.
 This can pose a big problem for a some photo library software out there, which depends on file creation date to correctly organize the photos (looking at you Google Photos).

 Most of my photos generated from a digital camera or phone have dates somewhere in the file names, formatted something like: